 Family Encyclopedia >> Animals & Insects

-Owning a pet, such as a dog or cat, especially for five years or more, may be associated with slower cognitive decline in older adults, according to a preliminary study.
+A preliminary study from the University of Michigan suggests that owning a pet, such as a dog or cat, for five years or more may be associated with slower cognitive decline in older adults.

 "Previous studies have suggested that the human-animal bond may have health benefits, such as lowering blood pressure and stress," said study author Tiffany Braley, MD, MS, of the University of Michigan Medical Center in Ann Arbor and a member of the American Academy of Neurology.
 "Our results suggest that pet ownership may also be protective against cognitive decline."

-The study looked at cognitive data from 1,369 older adults with an average age of 65 who had normal cognitive abilities at the start of the study.
-A total of 53% owned pets and 32% were long-term pet owners, defined as those who had pets for five years or more.
-Of the study participants, 88% were white, 7% black, 2% Hispanic, and 3% were of other ethnicity or race.
+The study analyzed cognitive data from 1,369 older adults with an average age of 65, all with normal cognitive abilities at baseline.
+Among participants, 53% owned pets, and 32% were long-term owners (five years or more).
+The group was 88% white, 7% Black, 2% Hispanic, and 3% other ethnicities or races.

-"Since stress can negatively affect cognitive function, the potential stress-buffering effects of pet ownership could be a plausible reason for our findings," Braley said.
-“A companion animal can also increase physical activity, which could benefit cognitive health.
-That said, more research is needed to confirm our results and identify underlying mechanisms for this association.”
+"Since stress can negatively affect cognitive function, the potential stress-buffering effects of pet ownership could be a plausible reason for our findings," Braley explained.
+"Companion animals may also boost physical activity, supporting brain health.
+However, more studies are needed to confirm these results and pinpoint underlying factors."